Sai1919/xml-streamer/README.md

 ## Basic Usage

-`xml-streamer can be used in three ways`
+`xml-streamer can be used in four ways`

 ```javascript